Centrattic/conversation-continuation/README.md

 * So activations are definitely non deterministic, right, so I should defiintely as one form of getting norm difference, just like do the cross-entropy/KL divergence between logit distributions for steered and base for the next token (on temperature = 0 for determinstic).
 Oh actually activations over the prompt itself ARE determinstic (as long as I'm using model.eval() so dropout layers aren't active lol)
 * Okay wait also something to check and compare is where you're aplpying steering vector (prompt vs. output) for optimization vs. in actuality.
 For opt, you're just applying to the prompt and computing over that vs. in reality, you're applying to just output.
 You could tune on just output too by doing temp = 0 but more expensive, so just keep prompt for now (ideally if you find a good direction this really shouldnt matter)
 * Idea: contrast consistence.
 Like if switching to opposite dir doesn't have huge difference, you certainly just found a spurious correlation! (does this fully make sense?)
 Seems to have interesting results so far... one thing it certainly does is that super out of dist token outputs (like the random token ones) have MUCH lower diff scores than before (which is great), like 30-40 vs. like 200+.
 Ok the interesting stuff is that happy results seem to be shifted to Riya's bot (guessing direction more pronounced here) and not really Friend's which is why Friend sampler still seems mainly sad/or smt.
 I think what I have to do is, hmm im not really sure actually
+* Interesting: steering on different tokens particularly (not aggregating over mean, choosing tokens) led to orthogonal vectors for friend replicating refusal paper!
+Like how did choosing different tokens lead to orthogonal steering vectors?
+Should we have different, uhh no this should be same as subtracting across?
+* This leads to better steering - find orthogonal steering vectors.
+* Idea: optimize in optuna algorithm for higher slope vectors.
+Don't optimize over alpha as param, just over layers and find the best by looking for highest slope for sigmoid found + coherence ofc (look at slope of activations changing at layer you care about), doing stable region plateaus
+* Something to do when looking at activations: check RELU activations!
+Just looking at RELU activation statistics constructs subspace the best
+* Idea: add steering vector at every layer.

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: